alonat/alonat.github.io/content/posts/contract-testing/index.md

 strategic investment in the longevity and resilience of our systems.
 The balance between pros and cons and an
 easy-to-use CI workflow positions contract testing as an essential practice in our development journey.

-Seems like such a cool technology and cure for a lot of "deseases", right?
-But let's also go through the feedback of those, who have been using this setup for more than a year.
+Seems like such a cool technology and a cure for a lot of **diseases**, right?
+But let's also go through the feedback from those who have been using this setup for **more than a year**.

+It looks like **contract testing** is one of those things that sounds great in theory but can be a **mixed bag** in reality.
+Some teams swear by it, saying it’s a solid way to ensure **reliable communication** between services without dealing with **flaky end-to-end tests**.
+Others?
+They’ve tried it, **hated it**, and happily ripped it out.

+The biggest issue seems to be **setup and maintenance**—it takes effort, and if teams on **both sides** of the contract aren’t fully committed, it quickly becomes **useless**.
+Some folks found it so cumbersome that it **never even caught meaningful bugs**, making it feel like a **wasted investment**.
+And if your org already has a **solid dev environment**, you might have **simpler (and cheaper) ways** to validate dependencies without the overhead of contract tests.

+At the end of the day, it comes down to **whether the effort is worth it for your team**.
+If contract testing fits naturally into your workflow and you can get **buy-in from all teams involved**, it might be a great tool.
+But if it’s just adding **complexity without solving real problems**, maybe it’s **not the holy grail of API stability** after all.